microsoft/vso-agent/README.md

 ## Run as a Service

-Running interactively is good for testing and trying it out.
+Running interactively is good for testing and evaluation.
 But, in production the agent should be run as a service to ensure the agent survives reboots.

 [How to run as a service](docs/service.md)